Mohammad-Hallaq/tiny-Waves-FM/README.md

 </p>

 ### Fine-tuning with pre-trained checkpoints
 We finetune the pretrained models on two tasks: Spectrogram Segmentation and CSI-based human activity sensing.
+We only finetune the task head, keeping the whole encoder frozen (linear probing).
 ### Spectrogram Segmentation
 The task is to segment a spectrogram which includes 5G NR and LTE transmissions in neighboring bands, into three
 classes: NR, LTE and Noise.